Phi Sigma Rho

 I love to look back at who I was before I joined Phi Rho and marvel at how much I’ve grown through this organization.
 As a freshman, I looked up to the older members so much.
 Their success and drive were so unmatched to anyone I’ve ever met.
 Feeling myself grow into the spaces these strong individuals have created has filled me with so much gratitude for those that have helped me mature and for this space that has allowed me to make these connections.
 I’ve met so many people with such different backgrounds, there’s no one else I could imagine staying up late at night with, discussing mental health, societal norms, and the ways we could be more inclusive as an organization.

 Through the pandemic, this sorority kept me sane and well-connected with UCSB while being far from campus.
 Returning to campus this year has brought on so much more love and exciting new experiences.
 I couldn’t be more grateful for this group of women.
 And though my time in college ends soon, I know the friendships I have made never will.
 Regardless of if you choose to continue your time at UCSB with Phi Rho or not, I hope you find the same love and acceptance in a community as I have.

 Phi Rho Love,

 President, Phi Sigma Rho Alpha Xi Chapter

 UC Santa Barbara

-New Member Cost Includes: New members of Phi Sigma Rho will pay all the same fees and receive all the same benefits as Active Members described below.
-An additional new member fee is added to cover the costs of new member education and events, induction and initiation fees, as well as pins
+New Member Costs Include: New members of Phi Sigma Rho will pay all the same fees and receive all the same benefits as Active Members described below.
+An additional New Member fee is added to cover the costs of New Member education and events, induction and initiation fees, as well as pins.

-Payment Plan: Quarterly or by two installments per quarter
+Payment Plans: Quarterly or by two installments per quarter